Minnesota Trappers Association

 MTA Scholarship Application/Narrative Instructions

-The MTA Scholarship Committee is looking forward to reviewing your application and personal narrative for scholarship grant consideration.
-By following the guidelines provided below, you will greatly increase the odds receiving one of our scholarship awards.
+The MTA Scholarship Committee looks forward to reviewing your application and personal narrative for scholarship grant consideration.
+Following the guidelines below will significantly increase the odds of receiving one of our scholarship awards.

-NOTE: Applications and accompanying narratives must be received/postmarked between June 20 and July 1st annually.
+NOTE: Applications and accompanying narratives must be received/postmarked annually between June 20 and July 1st.

 Please take this opportunity seriously!
 Regard the scholarship application and the narrative as a two part job application.
 Be mindful that this is a competitive process.
 Consequently, detail and content are extremely important.
 Follow directions provided and make every effort to present yourself as someone who desires to be seriously considered.